matthiaskoenig/dfba/DFBA models in SBML.md

 The `UPDATE` model can be part of the `TOP` model or a separate submodel.
 * All species and reactions in the UPDATE submodel **MUST** be named as the species and reactions in the FBA submodel.
 * The UPDATE submodel **MUST** be structurely equivalent to the FBA submodel.
 The only difference should be reactions in the UPDATE submodel should use kinetic law and the FBA submodel should use flux bounds.
-* All reactions in the UPDATE submodel ** MUST ** have a kinetic law that depends on a parameter being replaced by another parameter in the TOP model.
+* All reactions in the UPDATE submodel **MUST** have a kinetic law that depends on a parameter being replaced by another parameter in the TOP model.
-* The parameters that appear in the reactions kinetic law should be a function of the computed fluxes of the FBA submodel.
+* The parameters that appear in the reactions kinetic law **SHOULD** be a function of the computed fluxes of the FBA submodel.
 <!--how to name things? -->
 <!--how related to the FBA and top model?-->